What patients and families need to know

 Interested students or prospective applicants can contact individual programs to arrange a visit or meeting to learn more about the NDD programs.

-You might also consider scheduling a 4th year medical school elective or residency elective month in your institution or at an institution with an NDD program.
+You might also consider scheduling a fourth-year medical school elective or residency elective month in your institution or at an institution with an NDD program.